 Cause for Concern

 Maintaining a healthy weight is important since excess body weight has been linked to early death and several medical problems that lower your quality of life.
-The risks of heart attacks, stroke, diabetes and some cancers are increased in overweight and obese individuals, according to Harvard School of Public Health.
-Arthritis, apnea, sleep apnea and gallstones are linked to excess weight.
+Having overweight or obesity is linked with increased risk of heart attacks, stroke, diabetes and some cancers, according to Harvard School of Public Health, as are arthritis, sleep apnea and gallstones.